nrctkno/TrackTikCodeChallenge/README.md

 -  In your console run `docker run -d -p 8080:80 -v YOUR_LOCAL_PROJECT_ABSOLUTE_PATH:/var/www/html php:7.4-apache`.
 -  Access from your browser to http://localhost:8080/web/index.php (replace localhost by a valid host or IP).

+To connect the console run `docker exec -it "container_name" /bin/bash` .

+> To get the container name run `docker container ls` and check the _NAMES_ column.

 ## Runnig the tests: